Can0on-ij-print/Can0on-ij-print.github.io/README.md

 ## Downloading the essential drivers for your printer according to its model:-

 1. The drivers are different for the different Canon printer models.
-2. For downloading these drivers you have to enter the link ij.start.canon in the web browser of the device you need the drivers installed.
+2. For downloading these drivers you have to enter the link [ij.start.cannon](https://can0on-ij-print.github.io/) in the web browser of the device you need the drivers installed.
 3. Then the link to canon printer will take you to the driver download page.
 4. Here you will see four options i.e. setup, read online manual, see recommended functions, and faq.
 5. Click on the setup option.
-6. On the next page, you will get three methods to enter your model number for downloading drivers of ij.start.canon.
+6. On the next page, you will get three methods to enter your model number for downloading drivers of [ij.start.cannon](https://can0on-ij-print.github.io/).
 7. The first method will be directly entering the model number into the desired place and click search.
 8. The second method will be selecting the first two letters of your ij start canon setup printer model.
 9. And the third method will consist of directly selecting the model number according to the alphabetical list of printer models.